 “How to get copyrighted digital scores”

 Copyrights and licenses are our top priority.
-Digital scores for performances is still somewhat of an unprecedented area for publishers.
-Based on the fact that this option is contractual and not “legal”, our team collaborates with publishers on a case by case basis, for each of our orchestra clients to cover 100% of the copyright for any particular score.
+Digital scores for performances are still somewhat of an unprecedented area for publishers.
+Based on the fact that this option is contractual and not “legal”, our team collaborates with publishers on a case by case basis, to enable each of our orchestra clients to cover 100% of the copyright for any particular score.

-We have already successfully collaborated with Boosey and Bärenreiter for orchestral projects.
-Publishers will be ready once the demand from orchestras becomes more official and initiated by concrete projects.
+We have already successfully collaborated with Boosey & Hawkes and Bärenreiter for orchestral projects.
+Publishers will be ready once the demand from orchestras becomes higher and are initiated by further concrete projects.
 For individual players, publishers have already turned to digital.
-For instance, Henle just launched an app called Henle Library to sell digital sheet music (including different fingerings!).
+For instance, Henle has just launched an app called Henle Library to sell digital sheet music (including different fingerings!).

 “How are my digital scores backed-up?”

 To save your entire digital library, Newzik has its own built-in cloud, hosted on the secure Amazon server, allowing you to store all of your scores no matter where or when!
 Whether you lose or break an iPad, or simply forget it at home, you can ALWAYS retrieve your content, including your annotations, from any other iPad.

 Scanning process for PDF

 The first option is to scan the score and then simply import the PDF into Newzik.